yeohhq/tp/docs/UserGuide.md

 ## Coming soon in v1.2

-### 1. Schedule an appointment : a-schedule
+### 1. Schedule an appointment : `a-schedule`

 Schedules a new patient appointment in Archangel.

-Format: a-schedule i/INDEXOFPATIENT s/DATE&TIME e/DATE&TIME [desc/DESCRIPTION] [t/TAGS]
+Format: `a-schedule i/INDEXOFPATIENT s/DATE&TIME e/DATE&TIME [desc/DESCRIPTION] [t/TAGS]`

 * Schedules patient appointment for patient NAME.
 * Optional DESCRIPTION for appointment.
-* Appointment will be set to input DATE (format: YYYY-MM-DD) and TIME (format: HH-MM)
+* Appointment will be set to input DATE (format: YYYY-MM-DD) and TIME (format: HH-MM).

 Examples:
-* a-schedule n/Kim Guan d/2020-09-14 t/08-00 desc/Review Appointment schedules an appointment for patient Kim Guan on 2020-09-14 at 08-00 with appointment description Review Appointment
+* `a-schedule n/Kim Guan d/2020-09-14 t/08-00 desc/Review Appointment` schedules an appointment for patient Kim Guan on 2020-09-14 at 08-00 with appointment description Review Appointment.
-* a-schedule n/Kim Guan d/2020-09-14 t/08-00 schedules an appointment for patient Kim Guan on 2020-09-14 at 08-00 with no appointment description
+* `a-schedule n/Kim Guan d/2020-09-14 t/08-00` schedules an appointment for patient Kim Guan on 2020-09-14 at 08-00 with no appointment description.

-### 2. List all appointments : a-list
+### 2. List all appointments : `a-list`

-### 3. Delete an appointment : a-delete
+### 3. Delete an appointment : `a-delete`

-### 4. Find an appointment : a-find
+### 4. Find an appointment : `a-find`

-### 5. Edit an appointment : a-edit
+### 5. Edit an appointment : `a-edit`

 --------------------------------------------------------------------------------------------------------------------